 Here is a brief outline of some of the information that you may need before you begin completing your Self Assessment form:

-- Records of your income and anything you can claim as expenditure like expenses
+- Records of your income and anything you can claim as expenditure like teaching materials

 - Information on ‘other income’ including investments, savings and pensions